Essential Customer Experience Metrics

 Average first response time refers to how long it takes to respond to customers request – basically how long a customer waits before someone responds to his request.
 No one likes waiting for a response from their providers, therefore average first response time should be minimal.
 This ensures that customers will receive a response promptly.
 The expected response time via email is 24 hours, while on social media is around 1 hour.

 This well-known business metric requires the most work since every other one seems to be dependant on this one.
 Almost every business has to focus on the growth of revenue, and customer satisfaction is definitely one of the most proven ways to do just that.
 There’s a variety of methods to increase customer satisfaction, but the most popular one is giving customers the opportunity to leave reviews and fill surveys after a purchase.
 Usually, reviews are the most relevant way to show how happy customers are with the service they get.
-At the end of the day, the higher satisfaction score is, the happier customers are with your business.
+At the end of the day, the higher

 Average Handle Time